MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccolorbar-class.md

  Pointer to a window that contains a user-interface item to update.

  [in] *bDisableIfNoHndler*
- `TRUE` to disable the user-interface item if no handler is defined in a message map; otherwise, `FALSE`.
+ TRUE to disable the user-interface item if no handler is defined in a message map; otherwise, FALSE.

 ### Remarks
  When a user of your application clicks a user-interface item, the item must know whether it should be displayed as enabled or disabled.
-The target of the command message provides this information by implementing an `ON_UPDATE_COMMAND_UI` command handler.
+The target of the command message provides this information by implementing an ON_UPDATE_COMMAND_UI command handler.
 Use this method to help process the command.
 For more information, see [CCmdUI Class](../../mfc/reference/ccmdui-class.md).

 ##  <a name="opencolordialog"></a>  CMFCColorBar::OpenColorDialog
  Opens a color dialog box.